ElektraInitiative/libelektra/doc/BUILDSERVER.md

 ## Deployment
 For runs of the build job that are run in the master branch we also execute deployment steps after all tests pass.
-We use it to build debian packages and move it into the repository.
+We use it to build debian packages and move it into the repository on the a7 node.
-Additionally we recompile the homepage and deploy it.
+Additionally we recompile the homepage and deploy it on the a7 node.

 ## Issues with the build environment
 If you have issues that are related to the build system you can open a normal